hartenthaler/hh_clippings_cart_enhanced/README.md

 Maybe such circles can have a length of 30, 40, or 50 steps.
 They can connect several families together and it is not easy to find them.
 Such long distant connections in a tree are interconnecting different parts of a family.
-I call them there sometimes "ancestor Autobahn".
+I call them therefore sometimes "ancestor Autobahn".
 The first Autobahn I built in my tree, many years ago, was connection to Johann Wolfgang von Goethe in more than 50 steps.